 Kim Melhorn: MS, Certified School Psychologist

-Danielle Rogers, MS, Certified School Counselor
+Danielle Rogers, MS, NCC, Certified School Counselor

 Marla Tognoli, M.Ed., Certified School Counselor